 As an example of a poor concept, see the prior definition of "planet" which had a terminological problem because there was disagreement/inconsistency on the definition (i.e., it had a problem with the concept's extension).
 The solution was not to define "planet" better, but to recognize that the problem was with the conceptualization of its concept system: instead of the concept system only having a notion of "planet" (whatever its definition), the better concept system is one that has *two* notions of "planet" and "dwarf planet".
 With that different conceptualization, the two notions (two concepts) can be better defined -- the definition is better because of the concepts characteristics (the concept's intension) are more precise and the use of the concept to classify objects in the world (the concept's extension) is more precise/consistent.

+Perhaps looking into the reason Pluto was removed as a planet could give us some insight as to ways to better answer the size question on whether data is ‘big’.
+Can we think of other terms to better categorize what technology solutions are appropriate.
+We haven’t gotten anywhere near far enough in discussing thinks like metrics or SLAs to address the ‘when is it big data’ question, but it would be great to make more progress on this fundamental question.

 This is all basic Terminology 101 stuff, which should be applied.